 If you are interested in exploring more of the outdoors make sure that you check out the programs offered by Greenfield Outdoor Adventures.

-I actually thought the weather felt great and was even felt comfortable in a short sleeve shirt.
+I actually thought the weather felt great and was even comfortable in a short-sleeved shirt.

 The views of Plum Run Gorge were definitely worth it because you can only appreciate this view from the water.

 During our kayak tour, Mike shared more about the wildlife and rock formations in the area.

 Make sure that you follow the Greenfield Outdoor Adventures Facebook Page for upcoming events or you can call (937) 876-9868 to learn more about setting up an adventure.

 I really enjoyed my time out on the water and definitely want to bring my inflatable stand-up paddle board to Paint Creek Lake in the summer.